 Its not just about the day.
 The build up to Christmas can be daunting too.
-The anxiety of knowing you will be alone for this family-orientated holiday may effect a person’s mood.
+The anxiety of knowing you will be alone for this family-orientated holiday may affect a person’s mood.
 Ensure you spend that extra time to find out their thoughts and feelings behind this occasion.
 Don’t keep it to yourself, inform other staff so you can work as a team to support their mental and social wellbeing.

 How can we make this time of year special?
 Of course, you will put on group activities, carols, arts and crafts, mince pies and sherry.
 And this is great.
 But Christmas is a really important time to think of the individual in these group sessions too.